slatedocs/slate/source/index.html.md

 url | A valid URL string.
 This parameter is `required`.
 In case the URL is malformed or absent, request is aborted with status `422`.
 If the URL has already been submitted for scoring, status `200` is returned.

 <aside class="notice">
-URL once submitted once, does not need to be submitted again
+URL once submitted once, does not need to be submitted again.
 </aside>

 <aside class="notice">